muratk5n/thirdwave/en/2021/08/bermuda.md

 Guard, the "Marine Casualty & Pollution Data for Researchers", btw 1982-2001 [1,2].
 We plotted accidents in the BT in one color, others (a bigger region) in a different color.
 As concluded in [2] there doesn't appear to be any glaring patterns.
+Accidents, as stated by [2] decrease in frequency as one gets further from the shore, whether or not one is inside the Bermuda Triangle.

 [Script](bermuda.py)